owang/videosnapping/README.md

 If you are using `--partial_alignemnt`, and you get really short paths at the corner of the cost matrix, increase the `--min-steps` parameter.

 Some sequences have more or fewer SIFT features detected in each frame.
 If you are getting bad results, try to look at the output path visualization.
 If you can not clearly see some structure in the cost matrix, try to modify the `--cm-sigma` parameter (for images with more matches (more texture), increase the value).

+If it is too slow, reduce the `--fps`, parallelize the SIFT feature matching, or replace it with your choice of fast feature matcher.